 Though the three main identities take a backseat, the album is held together by two groupings of themes.
 The first is for the Others, the central source of exploration this season.
 Their more primitive winding theme from the finale of season two opens up the album (“In With a Kaboom!”).
 Accompanied by tropical percussion, it represents the image of the Others from the first two seasons.
 After this track it vanishes, though the slow primal beat for the faction remains present throughout the season.
 A new, more action-oriented rhythmic theme takes over.
 This theme first appears in the opening scene on soft strings (0:47 “In With a Kaboom!”).
-Its real break-out comes in “Fool Me Twice” where, after it breaks out in full action mode.
+Its real break-out comes in “Fool Me Twice” where, after the reintroduction of Ben’s theme, it breaks out in full action mode.
 This theme is frequently heard on the second disc in many variations.
 The standout appearance from the finale is “Hold the Phone,” where Giacchino constantly puts it through different modes as main protagonist Jack is pressured to make a timely decision.

 The other Others theme from season two does remain as a general motif for the group, but also serves as a character theme for Benjamin Linus.
 The leader of the Others, Ben was a surprise breakout character of the show and even received his own episode complete with flashbacks.
 Ben’s theme actually appears in the first cue of the show, but on album it’s replaced with a final iteration of the primal Others theme.
 It thus returns instead in extended form in “Fool Me Twice.”
 The theme effectively serves as a brief villainous signature in the midst of such cues as “Under the Knife” and “Beach Blanket Bonding.”
 But the one cue that fans really latch onto is “Dharmacide.”
 The track starts in typical villainous fashion as Ben’s theme backs up his first notable act of murder.
 At 1:11, however, the theme is suddenly transformed into a sad piano melody that then reiterates on strings (2:00).
 After some fragmentary statements on the theme, it returns to its villainous roots (3:18).